peterron03/RobloxUtils/README.md

 # RobloxUtils
-A collection of random (useful) utility functions for Roblox that I tend to use fairly often.
+A collection of random utility functions for Roblox that I tend to use here and there.

 ## Functions